Anomic aphasia: Management

 No method is available to completely cure anomic aphasia.
 However, treatments can help improve word-finding skills.

 Although a person with anomia may find recalling many types of words to be difficult, such as common nouns, proper nouns, verbs, etc., many studies have shown that treatment for object words, or nouns, has shown promise in rehabilitation research.
 The treatment includes visual aids, such as pictures, and the patient is asked to identify the object or activity.
 However, if that is not possible, then the patient is shown the same picture surrounded by words associated with the object or activity.
 Throughout the process, positive encouragement is provided.
 The treatment shows an increase in word finding during treatment; however, word identifying decreased two weeks after the rehabilitation period.
 Therefore, it shows that rehabilitation effort needs to be continuous for word-finding abilities to improve from the baseline.
 The studies show that verbs are harder to recall or repeat, even with rehabilitation.

-Other methods in treating anomic aphasia include circumlocution-induced naming therapy (CIN), wherein the patient uses circumlocution to assist with his or her naming rather than just being told to name the item pictured after given some sort of cue.
+Other methods in treating anomic aphasia include circumlocution-induced naming therapy (CIN), wherein the patient uses circumlocution to assist with their naming rather than just being told to name the item pictured after given some sort of cue.
 Results suggest that the patient does better in properly naming objects when undergoing this therapy because CIN strengthens the weakened link between semantics and phonology for patients with anomia, since they often know what an object is used for, but cannot verbally name it.